Register now

-Grounded in lived experience, the event will bring together leading voices from across the sector to share ideas, spark conversations, and help shape a better future for people and their whānau living with dementia mate wareware.
+Grounded in lived experience, our 2026 conference will bring together leading voices from across the sector to share ideas, spark conversations, and help shape a better future for people and their whānau living with dementia mate wareware.

 📅 When: Tuesday 29 and Wednesday 30 September